danther98/ARMv4-ISA-C/README.md

    - SBC STR STRB SUB TEQ TST
    - SWI

-  -Using the make file you are able to compile the sim.c file into a sim.exe, with this you are able to simulate commands input from the .x files in inputs.
+  - Using the make file you are able to compile the sim.c file into a sim.exe, with this you are able to simulate commands input from the .x files in inputs.
-  -to compile ARM commands into hex codes, use the arm2hex file.
+  - to compile ARM commands into hex codes, use the arm2hex file.

   --Sim Commands--